-Hedge funds consist of one co-investment fund, five credit funds, one equity fund, one event-driven fund, two global macro funds, one opportunistic fund, 12 re-insurance funds, one relative value fund, and two risk premia funds.
+Hedge funds consist of one co-investment fund, five credit funds, one equity fund, one event-driven fund, two global macro funds, one mortgage servicing fund, nine re-insurance funds, one relative value fund, two risk premia funds, and one value added fund.
 The value of the investments in this asset class have been determined using the NAV per share (or its equivalent) of the State's ownership interest in partners' capital.
-Redemption ranges from monthly to annually depending on the manager (with the exception of one fund that currently has a one-year hold).
+Redemption ranges from monthly to annually depending on the manager, except for the value added fund which has a five year lockup until the end of the initial fund raising period.
 Distributions are received through liquidation of the underlying assets.
 The expected holding period is dependent on the discretion of the fund manager.